citrix-openstack/blogentries/xs+neutron+vlan.md

 As analysis with this picture [traffic flow](https://github.com/Annie-XIE/summary-os/blob/master/flow-VM-to-DomU.png), the traffic direction from VM to DHCP is xapiX->xapiY(Dom0), then ->br-eth1->br-int(DomU).

-So, maybe some rules filtered the packages at layer 2 level by OVS.
+So, maybe some rules filtered the packets at layer 2 level by OVS.
 I do suspect xapiY although I cannot say direct reasons.
 So checked rules in xapiY, in our case it is xapi3 actually.